JacoboLansac/audits/solo/next-gen.md

 When new tokens are minted, the only requirements are that the total supply is not exceeded and that the `publicEndTime` hasn't been reached yet.
 However, there is no check to see if the collection has been frozen or not.
-Thus, if a collection is frozen before the `publicEndTime` is reached, and the supply is below the total supply cap, the frozing mechanism would not impede the mint of more tokens.
+Thus, if a collection is frozen before the `publicEndTime` is reached, and the supply is below the total supply cap, the frozing mechanism would not impede the minting of more tokens.

 #### Severity classification

-- Likelihood: Low, as the collections will tipically be frozen only after the `publicEndTime` has been reached.
+- Likelihood: Low, as the collections will typically be frozen only after the `publicEndTime` has been reached.
 - Impact: Medium, as it breaks a core premise of the protocol which is that frozen collections don't change.
 - Overall severity: **Medium**

 #### Recommendation

-When a collection is frozen, the total supply should be overwriten by calling `setFinalSupply()`.
+When a collection is frozen, the total supply should be overwritten by calling `setFinalSupply()`.

 ```diff
     function freezeCollection(uint256 _collectionID) public FunctionAdminRequired(this.freezeCollection.selector) {